 - If you do, stop sleeping 8 hours, make a healthy sleep of 5 to 6 hours only and save your 2 hours from there.

-- Study the learning subjects like chemistry, Biology, Economics, etc at morning time.
+- Study the learning subjects like chemistry, Biology, Economics, etc in the morning time.
 This will help you to retain a long time memory of whatever you have learned while reading in the morning time.

 So, overall, you have to study at least 8 hours a day and make it 9 to 10 hours on holidays like Sunday.
 This feels like crazy, studying with such madness, but the 90+ achievers did that and made their percentage possible.